Tr33Bug/DomainlifecyclesCodeGenerator/README.md

     - The customer-related project data from the "esentri-Partner" was removed from the data set.
 That was 80% of the files and so the data set is only stored here as an example.
 - **datasets:**
     - Empty folder reserved for export and storage of the generated and cleaned dataset.
+- **images:**
+    - Folder for diagrams and graphics for project documentation.
 - **models:**
     - Reserved path for the model export with the `finalTraining_v1` model as the result of the final training for the DCG.
 - **runs:**